Coldcard/firmware/docs/pin-entry.md

 ### Recovery of Funds from Duress Wallet

-To recover funds from the "duress wallet", import your orignal seed words into a new Coldcard, and assign a duress PIN again.
+To recover funds from the "duress wallet", import your original seed words into a new Coldcard, and assign a duress PIN again.
 Then login to the duress wallet and re-import that into your desktop wallet.